sashahart/vex/README.rst

     Launch your shell (as specified in SHELL or ~/.vexrc) in virtualenv foo (this is like a direct replacement for 'workon').

+``vex foo cmd``
+    On Windows, this launches a "DOS" shell using virtualenv foo.
+    (Try that with virtualenvwrapper!)

+``vex foo powershell``
+    On Windows, this launches a PowerShell instance using virtualenv foo.

 If you break things by doing weird fun things with vex, you get to keep all the pieces left over.